Supergravity realisations of $\lambda$-models: Supergravity solutions

 \subsection{Solutions involving only ${\rm CS}^4_\lambda$}

 Continuing the search of $\rm AdS$ backgrounds we will consider the embedding of two copies of the $\rm CS^4_\lambda$ model in type-II supergravity.
-Such configuration is quite restrictive due to the fact that the $\rm CS^4_\lambda \times CS^4_\lambda$ geometry is eight-dimensional.
-We will see that the only allowed possibility is an $\rm AdS_2$ solution of the IIA type.
+Such a configuration is quite restrictive due to the fact that the $\rm CS^4_\lambda \times CS^4_\lambda$ geometry is eight-dimensional.
+We will show that one can nevertheless propose a type-IIA ansatz that admits an $\rm AdS$ solution, which in this case can only be $\rm AdS_2$.

 \refstepcounter{subsubsection}